KwongSunny/TOA5T/README.md

 In Development utilities:

-    Need to add @everyone to done commands

     Help - always needs updates for every command
     permissions: n/a

     info [ON HOLD]
     permissions: n/a

-    Raffle [mid testing - should be working properly, need to work on extra options; need to set up permissions]
+    Raffle [mid testing - raffle list needs pages, raffle new needs to not be able to create same name raffles]
     permissions: manage_raffle, ADMINISTRATOR

     Setpermissions [DEV] need to check for valid permissions
     permissions: ADMINISTRATOR

-    Listpermissions [DEV]
+    Listpermissions [DONE FTMP]
     permissions: ADMINISTRATOR

     Music: